qiscus/qiscus-chat-sdk-rn-sample/README.md

 ## Feature Broadcast
-This branch will show how group can possible have feature like broadcast. https://documentation.qiscus.com/chat-sdk-javascript/chat-room#create-group-chat-room-with-metadata
+This branch will show how group can possible have feature like broadcast by utilizing the option parameter as described in the following doc https://documentation.qiscus.com/chat-sdk-javascript/chat-room#create-group-chat-room-with-metadata

 for example :